YesManKablam/LinkedData/README.md

 Last thing is the add function.
 Using the console window, you can add a new entry to the households dataset.
 The console is being used because I don't think the end user should be able to access this function, so it should only be accessable by the person running the server.

+#Update 4: The one I couldn't call UPDATEAMANIA for legal reasons.